GitGuru4DevOps-Venkatesh/responsive-portfolio/README.md

 - Responsive Personal Portfolio Website HTML CSS & JavaScript.
 - Contains animations when scrolling.
 - Smooth scrolling in each section.
-- Developed first with the Mobile First methodology, then for desktop.
+- Developed first website to run with the AWS server.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

 💙 Join the channel to see more videos like this.
-[DigitalConnectsHub.]([https://www.youtube.com/@Bedimcode](https://www.youtube.com/@TheDigitalConnectsHub.blogspot))
+[DigitalConnectsHub.](https://www.youtube.com/@TheDigitalConnectsHub.blogspot))

 **How to use this as website using Docker in AWS-Instance** **Follow the below steps**